A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: A symmetry of the quantum energy levels

 or, equivalently:

 where

 is the number of the highest energy level in the algebraic sector.
-Moving the first integral in~\eqref{qduali}, with an opposite sign, from the LHS to the RHS, and then using the equality~\eqref{GBSb}, one arrives at
+Moving the first integral in~\eqref{qduali} from the left to the right hand side, and then using the quantisation condition~\eqref{GBSb}, one arrives at